isaaxug/study-picamera-examples/README.md

 1. Create an [isaax](https://isaax.io) account
 2. Create a project
 3. Generate a project token and copy one
-4. Login to Raspberry Pi and run `sudo /opt/isaax-agent install <project token>`
+4. Login to Raspberry Pi and run `sudo /opt/isaax-agent/isaax-agent --token <project token> install`